 - Start a message with “Hi” if you can’t find a name

 Prioritise websites that have been updated recently.
 If a resource list has remained the same since 1998, the likelihood of a response is low.
 The person who maintains it may have retired or decided to abandon the list.
 A page’s popularity also has an impact.
-The webmaster is more likely to care about broken links that visitors frequently see.
+The webmaster is likelier to care about broken links that visitors frequently see.

-It’s best to focus on webpages with broken outbound links.
+It’s best to focus on web pages with broken outbound links.
 If you report a bad internal link to another page on the same site, the webmaster may fix it but probably won’t add your link.
 However, it may be worth a try if you can only find a broken internal link on a highly desirable website.
 Don’t forget to suggest a suitable page where your link could be added.

 - Take the time to create detailed, high-quality material

 - Surpass the old page with insightful, up-to-date content

 - Briefly advertise your product or service at the end

 Another technique is discovering if bad links send people to expired domain names.
 This allows you to register the domain and reestablish webpages at the appropriate URLs.
 You would need to pay the registration fee and a yearly renewal charge.
 Nonetheless, it may be worth the expense if an expired domain still has numerous high-quality inbound links.

 Rather than manually looking up each domain name, you can use a handy browser extension called Domain Hunter Plus.
 It automatically searches for bad links and tells you if their domains have expired.
 This tool even calculates the total number of links to a defunct domain, so you may easily gauge its value.